 This is also particularly useful when teaching fractions and decimals.
 The activity provides students with the opportunity to think about the size and relative location of numbers.

 I sporadically included error analysis problems into our weekly routine.
 In the error analysis problems, I included common errors in modeling solutions in work problems.

 These are unique because the errors aren’t in the computation.
 The errors are in the representation of the problem.
 For example, in the problem below 32 divided by 8 does equal 4.
 However, the model does not represent the equation.

 Parts and Wholes

-You can also teach number sense through parts and wholes, which is the basis to compose and decompose numbers.
+Parts and wholes are another way of teaching number sense.
+This is the basis to compose and decompose numbers.
 One great way to teach parts and wholes is through a target number activity.
 The purpose of the activity is to help students think about numbers in flexible ways by having them think about how the number can be represented, composed, and decomposed.
 In this activity, give students a number such as 100 and have students think of all the ways they can make 100.
 As students develop an understanding of the routine, add constraints such as using three addends or only with multiplication and division.

 As students become more proficient, they may decompose numbers into expanded notation or unit fractions.
 Doing these activities may allow you to see incorrect generalizations that can be addressed and retaught correctly.
 For example, many students try to use the commutative property of addition with subtraction.
 This will allow you to see what math concepts need extra time and what skills to address with students.